 If you want to go natural with your nootropic, you can have a good start with Ashwagandha.
 It’s an Ayurvedic herb known to be an adaptogen.
 Ashwagandha can induce a calmer feeling by fighting off the stress signals in your body.
 It’s widely used as a medication for a variety of conditions like bipolar disorder, anxiety, insomnia, and even ADHD.
 Although studies are yet to solidify this effect, many takers attest to Ashwagandha’s ability to improve attention and impulse control.

 Aside from being an attention-inducing substance, Ashwagandha also boosts the memory of the person taking it.
 This will help a person with ADHD focus more on their studies or work with added health benefits.
 Unlike Adderall, there’s no evident risk of developing tolerance or dependence to Ashwagandha.
-It’s one of the best nootropic options for people with ADHD.
+It’s one of the best nootropics for focus.

 You can even take it as a daily supplement.
 One good option is the ORGANIC INDIA Ashwagandha Supplement.
 You can get a bottle with 90 capsules for about $15.
 These veggie capsules are Halal and Kosher-certified to be completely vegan.
 You can take 1-2 capsules a day without the worry of any adverse side effect.